 Main Steps What questions do you need to answer?
-Model for Your Training Session Step 6 Determine TIME FRAME Refer back to: (Worksheet 12) Number of days?
+Model for Your Training Session Step 6 Determine TIME FRAME Refer back to: (Worksheet 11) Number of days?
 Hours per day?
 Is the time frame realistic in relation to the amount of material you want to cover?
-Step 7 Design EVALUATION & FOLLOW-UP TOOLS Determine Strategies for TRANSFER of Learning What information do you want to obtain from the evaluation?
+Step 7 Design EVALUATION & FOLLOW-UP TOOLS Determine Strategies for Transfer of Learning What information do you want to obtain from the evaluation?
 What kinds of instruments will you use?
 What types of follow-up activities will you plan?
-What strategies will you use to increase transfer of learning?
-Refer back to: (Worksheet 16)
+What strategies will you use to apply your learning in action?
+Refer back to: (Worksheet 15)